This article first appeared December 28, 2013 and has been updated.

 It must be very difficult to have to be in his presence all the time.

 Yes, it is incredibly trying, but Jehovah gives me strength.
 I’m able to drag him to meetings, but he causes disturbances.
-For instance, he will read posts out loud from the apostate sites like jwonline, jwfacts or jwsurvey.
+For instance, he will read posts out loud from the apostate sites like, jwfacts or jwsurvey.
 It makes the children cry.
 He wears a Smurf T-shirt to the meetings.
 Of course, it makes it very difficult for me to pioneer, but I use the internet a lot.
 I count my time on Twitter, and if someone responds, I count it as a return visit.
 Once they have responded five times, I count it as a bible study.
 I tried phone witnessing, but Jimmy always yells apostate lies in the background.
-For instance, he will insist that the Society joined the United Nations or that they used to publish racist material.
+For instance, he will insist that the Society joined the United Nations or that they mishandle child sexual abuse cases.
 The important thing is that I still put in the effort.
 Jehovah will provide the rest.

 What are some practical things you do to shun your conjoined twin?